SODP logo

 The role of digital advertising remains pivotal to brand strategies, with research showing that around 50% of online users search for a product video before making a purchase.

-The growth of digital advertising offers immense monetization opportunities for publishers that are in a position to capitalize.
+The growth of digital advertising and how mobile ad networks work offers immense monetization opportunities for publishers that are in a position to capitalize.
 A key element of that positioning is the ad networks they choose.

 What Is an Ad Network?